(more than) 10 Awesome Iowa Mancation Ideas

-I discovered more than can be featured in this article, I encourage you to visit Travel Iowa and explore there as well.
+While this article contains some of my top picks, I encourage you to visit Travel Iowa and explore there as well.

 John Wayne Birthplace

-John Wayne (or Marion Robert Morrison as he was born)'s birthplace is in Winterset, Iowa and the museum there has accumulated one of the biggest collections of John Wayne memorabilia in the world.
-Each May, the museum also hosts the John Wayne Birthday Celebration - May 23-24, 2014.
+The John Wayne (or Marion Robert Morrison as he was born) birthplace is in Winterset, Iowa and the John Wayne Museum there has accumulated one of the largest collections of John Wayne memorabilia in the world.
+Each May, the museum also hosts the John Wayne Birthday Celebration around his birthday on May 26.
 The celebration is very much a collection of "western" traditions including a rodeo, western swing dance, and cowboy mounted shooting demonstrations.
-However there are also historical discussions about The Duke, a marathon of his films, and of course tours of his birthplace.
+However there are also historical discussions about The Duke, a marathon of his films, and other activities celebrating his legacy.
+In addition to the museum, tours of the house are also available year round.

 John Deere Factory Tours